 \section{Introduction}

+Differential graded (dg) algebras are powerful tools in homological commutative algebra.
+For example, the existence of such structure reduces the difficulty in computing certain cohomologies and can be leveraged to give universal resolutions of modules, such as bar resolutions (see, for example, \cite{Iyengar,henry}).
+In \cite{BooGri}, Boocher et al. use dg algebras to study deviations related to edge ideals, and dg algebras make a significant appearance in the hot-topic study of cohomological support varieties (see, for example, \cite{josh}).
+Furthermore, commutative algebra is not the only area of mathematics in which one encounters dg algebras.
+First arising in algebraic topology, their use in homological commutative algebra was spearheaded by Avramov, Buchsbaum, and Eisenbud, to name only a few.

-The question of whether a given resolution admits the structure of a differential graded (dg) algebra is a difficult one.
+Unfortunately, the question of whether a given resolution admits the structure of a dg algebra is a difficult one.
 To show existence, one often has to describe the multiplication explicitly.
-The typical first examples one encounters of resolutions admitting dg algebra structures are the Taylor resolution \cite{Gemeda} and the Koszul complex.
-Tests for non-existence of dg structure include results due to: Avramov \cite{avr}, in terms of the non-vanishing of kernels of maps between certain Tor modules; K\"atthan \cite{Kat}, in terms of $f$-vectors of simplicial complexes; and Burke \cite{Burke}, in terms of higher homotopies and $A_\infty$-structures.
+The typical first examples of dg algebras one encounters are the Taylor resolution \cite{Gemeda} and the Koszul complex.
+Tests for non-existence of dg algebra structure include results due to: Avramov \cite{avr}, in terms of the non-vanishing of kernels of maps between certain Tor modules; Katth\"an \cite{Kat}, in terms of $f$-vectors of simplicial complexes; and Burke \cite{Burke}, in terms of higher homotopies and $A_\infty$-structures.
 Notoriously, these obstructions are challenging to compute.
 In this paper, we contribute to the story of dg algebra structures on resolutions in the world of squarefree monomial ideals.